 Hey you’re copying me!

-Have you ever heard the righteous cry of indignation in your classroom when a student thinks their hard work is being copied by someone else?
-If so, that’s a good thing because you can use it when teaching kids why and how to cite their sources when writing a report.
+Have you ever heard the righteous cry of indignation in your classroom when a student thinks their hard work has been copied by someone else?
+If so, that’s a good thing because you can use it when teaching kids the whys and hows to citing their sources.

 If you ask your kids “How would you feel if someone copied your work and put their name on it?”
-I am pretty sure they will not be happy at the thought of someone else taking credit for their work.
+Most students will not be happy at the thought of someone else taking credit for their work.

 This opens up a perfect opportunity to lead a classroom discussion about copyright, plagiarism and citing sources.
-Plagiarism can run rampant in an elementary classroom if left unchecked because kids don’t understand why they can’t copy word for word from a text or copy and paste from a digital source and then put their names on it.
+Plagiarism can run rampant in an elementary classroom if left unchecked.
+Kids don’t understand why they can’t copy word for word from a text or copy and paste from a digital source and then put their names on it.
 Neither do many of their parents.
-I bet many of you have seen some beautiful homework turned in where the student couldn’t even read “their own work.”
+Many teachers have seen some beautiful homework turned in only to find out the student couldn’t even read “their own work.”
 Even teachers can be some of the worst offenders when it comes to copyright.

-The Common Core Standards don’t require students to cite their sources until fourth grade, but they are expected to start doing research and writing projects in first grade so I think it’s important to start teaching these concepts early.
+The Common Core Standards don’t require students to cite their sources until fourth grade.
+Students are still expected to do research and writing projects in first grade, therefore it’s important to start teaching these concepts early.

-I decided to create a PowerPoint to teach the kids why it’s important to cite sources and how to do it.
+I created a PowerPoint to teach the kids why it’s important to cite sources and how to do it.
 Kids at this age are still learning about basic capitalization and punctuation rules.
-I didn’t want to overwhelm them with a long list of rules to follow so I created a simplified version of the MLA format for them.
+I didn’t want to overwhelm them with a long list of rules to follow so I created a simplified version of the MLA for them.
 I kept the process to 3 or 4 steps and used the same rules for different types of sources.

 Along with the PowerPoint I have a lesson plan, posters, bookmarks and worksheets for citing sources from books, e-books, magazines, online magazines, encyclopedias, online encyclopedias, CD-Rom encyclopedias and websites.